nih-cfde/organization/GitHubUsage.md

 <img src="images/pull-request-confirm-merge-button.png" alt="PR confirm merge button" width="400"/>

 5. Delete the branch the changes were on with the "Delete branch" button.
+This keeps the list of branches in your repository tidy.

 <img src="images/pull-request-delete-branch-button.png" alt="PR delete branch button" width="400"/>